(For 2016–2017 academic year)

 - ECON 151 is a prerequisite to all advanced courses at the 200–400 level.

 - MATH 105 or CORE 143S is a prerequisite to ECON 375.
 Students who have taken an equivalent course may petition the department chair for an exemption.

 - Four economic electives are required.
 At least two of these courses must be above 300.
-All courses numbered between 300 and 350 have ECON 251 as a prerequisite, while those between 351 and 375 require ECON 252.
-The courses numbered 375 and above, including seminars, have as prerequisites both ECON 251 and 252.
-All seminars (courses above 410) also have ECON 375 as a prerequisite.
+ECON 251 is a prerequisite for all courses numbered between 300 and 349; ECON 251 and 252 are prerequisites for all courses numbered between 350 and 374; ECON 251, 252, and 375 are prerequisites for all courses above 375.
 Courses numbered below ECON 150, including ECON 105, cannot be counted as part of the major program.

 - A senior-level seminar, at the 410 level or above, is required of all majors.
 ECON 490 cannot be used to satisfy the seminar requirement except in unusual circumstances and with the permission of the department chair.

 Minor Program in Economics

 Students who minor in economics must complete a minimum of five (5) economics courses unless they have received pre-matriculation credit (e.g., AP or transfer student credit) for ECON 151.
 Students who have received a pre-matriculation credit for ECON 151 must complete a minimum of four (4) economics courses on campus.
 The requirements of this program are as follows: ECON 151, 251, and 252, and two other economics courses (excluding ECON 105).
 At least one of the electives must be above 300.
 A minimum grade of C is required for ECON 251 and 252, and in order to declare an economics minor students must have first earned a grade of C or better in either ECON 251 or ECON 252.
 Satisfactory completion of the minor requires a minimum GPA of 2.00 in the five economics courses.